 Hatton, Robert - BiographyRobert Hatton was a U.S. Congressman from Tennessee and a brigadier general in the Confederate Army during the American Civil War.

-Hayes, Rutherford Birchard - BiographyCivil War general, U.S. Congressman, and Governor of Ohio, Rutherford Birchard Hayes served as nineteenth President of the United States from March 3, 1877 to March 4, 1881.
+Hayes, Rutherford Birchard - BiographyCivil War general, U.S. Congressman, and Governor of Ohio, Rutherford Birchard Hayes served as the 19th President of the United States from March 3, 1877, to March 4, 1881.

 Henry, Patrick - BiographyPatrick Henry was a Founding Father, member of the Continental Congress, and five-time Governor of Virginia.